 - Government entity including officials at the weigh station that allowed an overloaded truck or semi tractor-trailer to continue traveling

 - Shipping companies that may own the trailers

-If you have suffered serious injuries, or lost a loved one in a commercial truck accident fatality, it is essential to hire the skills of an experienced attorney specializing in overloaded truck accidents.
-Contact Rosenfeld Injury Lawyers at (888) 424-5757 to review the facts and evidence of the case during a free, no-obligation consultation.
+If you have suffered severe injuries or lost a loved one in a commercial truck accident fatality, it is essential to hire the skills of an experienced truck accident attorney specializing in overloaded truck crashes.
+Contact Rosenfeld Injury Lawyers LLC at (888) 424-5757 to review the facts and evidence of the case during a free, no-obligation consultation.